-Birmingham is in the news these days – and very sadly, almost always for the wrong reasons.
-The decision earlier this year by Birmingham Metropolitan College to change its policy and reverse the ban on students wearing the niqab has certainly attracted attention.
+Birmingham is always in the news these days – and very sadly, almost always for the wrong reasons.
+The decision earlier last year by Birmingham Metropolitan College to change its policy and reverse the ban on students wearing the niqab certainly attracted attention.

 Are there professional and ethical issues related to the wearing of veils in schools?

 My own view is that adults have a right to wear whatever they like in public – even things that cover their face – as long as doing so does not create a risk to personal safety or security.
 Women at the college were perfectly willing to show their faces when asked to identify themselves, so that satisfies concerns I would have had in that regard.

 First, many of these women (as I understand it) are not yet adults – as the ones I saw interviewed and read about where 16 and 17 year-old girls.
 Secondly, schools, colleges and publicly funded education institutions – are not public places.

 I do not instinctively like the idea of women wearing niqabs, though I defend their right to do so.
 As a western liberal I am torn between personal free-will and the idea that people are choosing to present themselves to society wearing clothes that will inevitably marginalize or exclude them from inclusive social discourse.

 But people wear all kinds of things in public I hate looking at – though I try to be tolerant.
 I’m not a big fan of hoodies especially when I sense secretive motives in the wearer; I think baggy jeans that barely hang round the mid-riff of young men look ridiculous (Alexander McQueen – God-rest his soul – has a lot to answer for) and don’t get me started on obese men and women who think that wearing skimpy vests and tops in the summer looks like the height of fashion!
 (I can hear myself beginning to rant now…)